 Dr. Kara Ramsey – Eye Doctor in Apex, NC

-Dr. Kara Ramsey was born and raised in western Pennsylvania.
-After graduating from the New England College of Optometry, she and her husband, Lance, relocated to North Carolina.
-She currently lives in Apex with Lance and their daughter Amelia, and has been taking care of patients in North Carolina since 2009.
-She is very excited to be serving the Apex/Cary community, which she loves being a part of!
+Dr. Kara Ramsey was born and raised in western Pennsylvania in the small town of Hermitage.
+After graduating from the New England College of Optometry, she and her husband, Lance, relocated to Apex, North Carolina in 2009.
+She currently lives in Apex with Lance, their daughter Amelia, and Waffles the dog.
+As an eye doctor, she is very excited to be serving the Apex and Cary communities, which she loves being a part of!

-Dr. Kara loves seeing patients of all ages, from infants to seniors.
+Dr. Ramsey loves seeing patients of all ages, from infants to seniors.
 She enjoys taking time to listen to her patients to help develop a better understanding of their lifestyle.
 With this information, she creates custom recommendations for her patient’s visual needs for the comfort, health, and long term protection of their eyes.
 She is interested in nutrition and proactively preventing ocular disease through health and lifestyle choices, with special attention to diabetes, glaucoma, and macular degeneration.
-She also works with specialty contact lenses including astigmatism, multifocal, and RGP options.
+She also works with specialty contact lenses including astigmatism, multifocal, scleral, and Rigid Gas Permeable (RGP) options.

-During her rotations in Optometry school, she worked at the internationally known Perkins School for the Blind, School of Helen Keller.
+During her rotations in optometry school, she worked at the internationally-acclaimed Perkins School for the Blind, School of Helen Keller.
 Since this time, she has had a focus on helping patients with low vision improve their functional abilities.
-She also enjoys working with children and has a passion for detecting issues early to prevent long term vision problems.
+With her knowledge of low vision devices, she enjoys helping those with severe difficulties seeing improve their daily lives.

-She is a ten year member of the American Optometric Association and also is a member of the North Carolina Optometric Association.
+She has member been a member of both the American Optometric Association and the North Carolina Optometric Association since 2009.

-When she is not examining eyes and enjoying her time at the office, she loves spending time with Amelia and Lance, running, reading, and traveling with her family.
+When she is not examining eyes and enjoying her time at the office, she loves spending time with Amelia, Lance, and Waffles the dog, running, reading, and traveling with her family.